Frequently Asked Questions

 Every Friday from 6-9 pm at the gym there is “Parent’s Night Out”.
 This is supervised free play where kids can explore the gymnastics equipment and work on skills at their own pace.
 Additional information can be found on our Parent’s Night Out page.

 Starting from the first week we will be working on basic skills and learning terminology that are very important aspects of gymnastics.
 From there we will progress and introduce more difficult skills as the session goes on.
 With that being said punctual attendance to class each week is very crucial, not only because we will be building upon what we learned the previous week but also because the coaches will be conducting evaluations.
 Throughout the session, additional observations will be conducted by the Class Coordinator to determine who could possibly progress to the next level of classes.
-Following those evaluations and observations, the Class Coordinator will make a list based upon the results of the evaluation as well as recommendations from the coaches.
+Following those evaluations and observations, the Class Coordinator will make a list based on the results of the evaluation as well as recommendations from the coaches.
 Lastly, the list is given to our Assistant Gymnastics Coordinator who will conduct a final evaluation and decide whether the gymnast is ready to progress to the next level or not.

 Do class participants put on any performances during the sessions?

-Once per year (during the Spring session) the Tumbleweed Developmental class participants put on a performance in our Tumbleweeds Olympics.
+Once per year (during the Spring session) the Tumbleweed Recreational class participants put on a performance in our Tumbleweeds Olympics.
 Class participants are able to showcase the skills they have been learning in class.
 Registration for the Tumbleweeds Olympics is not included with class session enrollment and does incur an additional fee.
 Fees and information for the Tumbleweeds Olympics will be given out at the beginning of the spring session.
 Participation in the Tumbleweeds Olympics is recommended but is not required.

 Are private gymnastics or tumbling lessons available at the gym?

 Private gymnastics and tumbling lessons are available at the gym.
 All information can be found on our Private Lessons page.
-Private lessons are done as contract programs through individual coaches at their own schedule.
+Private lessons are done as contract programs through individual coaches on their own schedule.

 Are there any gymnastics camps offered?

-The Summer Tumbleweeds Gymnastics Camp is opened to girls ages 6 to 15 years old with no gymnastics experience required.
+The Summer Tumbleweeds Gymnastics Camp is open to girls ages 6 to 15 years old with no gymnastics experience required.
 This camp is held on a weekly basis and information will be given out during the Spring Session.
 Registration is handled online.

 The Elite Tumbleweed Training Camp (ETTC) is strictly for competitive team training and is invite-only.